mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Ratchet Tree Evolution

+A member of a MLS group advances the key schedule to provide forward secrecy and post-compromise security by providing the group with fresh key material to be added into the group's shared secret.
-We now describe how members ratchet forward their group's shared secret with fresh key material.
-To do so, one member of the group will generate fresh key material, apply it to their local tree state, and then send this key material to other members in the group via an UpdatePath message (see {{update-paths}}) .
+To do so, one member of the group generates fresh key material, applies it to their local tree state, and then sends this key material to other members in the group via an UpdatePath message (see {{update-paths}}) .
 All other group members then apply the key material in the UpdatePath to their own local tree state to derive the group's now-updated shared secret.